zkoss/zkless-engine/README.md

 When `--watch` is enabled an http server is automatically started on port 50000 (or `--live-reload-port`).

-By adding the following scripts to your zk application (zul page or globally) the page will be notified whenever the zkless due to file changes.
+By adding the following scripts to your zk application (zul page or globally) the page will be notified about zkless compile results.

 ```html
     <script src="http://localhost:50000/socket.io/socket.io.js"/>